The-Ronin-Project/ronin-product-common/product-gradle-common/README.md

 Various gradle plugins.

-## local-it
+## local-ct

-Sets up a `localIT` integration test suite, meant for integration-testing your service using docker-compose locally.
+Sets up a `localContractTest` test suite, meant for testing the external contract of your running service using docker-compose locally.

-Works together with [product-integrationtest-common](../product-integrationtest-common), so see the documentation there.
+Works together with [product-contract-test-common](../product-contract-test-common), so see the documentation there.